RustyRoad/RustyRoad/README.md

 Usage: rustyroad.exe <COMMAND>

 Commands:
-  new       Creates a new project generate  Generates a new route, model, or controller migrate   Runs migrations help      Print this message or the help of the given subcommand(s)
+  new         Creates a new project generate    Generates a new route, model, or controller migration   Runs migrations feature     Adds a new feature to your project help        Print this message or the help of the given subcommand(s)

 Options:
   -h, --help  Print help